top of page

 “In this case, HMRC must prove the grounds giving rise to its opinion that there has been a breach of the section 7A(1) duty.
 BAT is given the opportunity to rebut HMRC’s case…Looking at the whole scheme of the legislation and its application to BAT, I consider that the penalty provisions in sections 7A-7C TPDA are proportionate and go no further than is necessary for the protection of excise duty revenue.
 I therefore conclude that the reverse burden of proof in section 16(6) requiring BAT to prove its grounds of appeal does not go beyond reasonable limits and therefore does not infringe Article 6(2).”
 (British-American Tobacco v.
 HMRC [2017] UKFTT 190 (TC), §§536…538, Judge Brannan)

-Defence to penalty (burden on taxpayer)
+- Defence to penalty (burden on taxpayer)

 "And as with the ‘normal’ rule, the appellant has the burden to prove any potentially applicable defence, such as a reasonable excuse for the default.”
 (Hilden Park LLP v.
-HMRC [2017] UKFTT 217 (TC), §63, Judge Mosedale).
+HMRC [2017] UKFTT 217 (TC), §63, Judge Mosedale)

 "[21] HMRC have always maintained that they bore the burden of proof in relation to the validity of issuing the PLN."
 (HMRC v.
 Zaman [2022] UKUT 252 (TCC), Judge Andrew Scott and Judge Jennifer Dean)

-Burden in relation to challenge to assessment on taxpayer
+Or: burden in relation to challenge to assessment on taxpayer

 "[34] However, in our judgment, HMRC are plainly right that, as per their submissions that we have set out above, if the challenge to the PLN was brought on the basis that the assessment to VAT on Zamco was wrong, the legal rules relating to the way in which the assessment could have been challenged by Zamco if it had appealed the assessment remain in play in any appeal against the PLN.
 As we set out above, it is well-established law that it is for the taxpayer to prove, by evidence, that an assessment to VAT issued by HMRC is incorrect.
 HMRC do not have that evidential burden and that cannot sensibly be affected by the fact that the challenge to the assessment occurs in satellite litigation where, as in this case, a penalty charged on Mr Zaman is sought to be defended on the basis that the assessment to VAT on Zamco was wrong.
 In our judgment, it is clear that the FTT lost sight of the fact that after establishing whether the PLN was validly issued, the evidential burden in relation to the assessment to VAT on Zamco shifted to Mr Zaman when he sought to positively challenge the assessment as the sole basis on which the PLN was invalidly issued."
 (HMRC v.
 Zaman [2022] UKUT 252 (TCC), Judge Andrew Scott and Judge Jennifer Dean)